History of Sex in Cinema:

 The Kreutzer Sonata (2008, UK)

-This low-budget British film from writer/director Bernard Rose was an adaptation of Tolstoy's 1889 novella of sexual jealousy and rage, part of his trilogy of modern Tolstoy adaptations.
+This low-budget British film from writer/director Bernard Rose was an adaptation of Tolstoy's 1889 novella of sexual jealousy and rage, part of a trilogy of modern Tolstoy adaptations.

-It told of a Beverly Hills-California couple in a toxic marriage after four years:
+It told about a Beverly Hills-California couple in a toxic marriage after four years:

 He was obsessively paranoid and suspected that she was engaged in an affair with handsome young Japanese-American violinist Aiden (Matthew Yang King), with whom she was to play a charity benefit concert-duet of Beethoven's Kreutzer Sonata (Violin Sonata No. 9).